wangsu-api/terraform-provider-wangsu/docs/resources/waap_customizerule.md

 Required:

-- `match_type` (String) Match type.
-EQUAL: equal to
-NOT_EQUAL: not equal to
-CONTAIN: contains
-NOT_CONTAIN: does not contain
-REGEX: regular
-NONE: empty or does not exist
-NOT_REGEX: regular does not match
-START_WITH: starts with
-END_WITH: ends with
-WILDCARD: wildcard matches
-NOT_WILDCARD: wildcard does not match

-Optional:
+- `match_type` (String) Match type.<br/>EQUAL: Equals, user agent case sensitive<br/>NOT_EQUAL: Does not equal, user agent case sensitive<br/>CONTAIN: Contains, user agent case insensitive<br/>NOT_CONTAIN: Does not Contains, user agent case insensitive<br/>NONE:Empty or non-existent<br/>REGEX: Regex match, user agent case insensitive<br/>NOT_REGEX: Regular does not match, user agent case insensitive<br/>START_WITH: Starts with, user agent case insensitive<br/>END_WITH: Ends with, user agent case insensitive<br/>WILDCARD: Wildcard matches, user agent case insensitive, * represents zero or more arbitrary characters, ? represents any single character<br/>NOT_WILDCARD: Wildcard does not match, user agent case insensitive, * represents zero or more arbitrary characters, ? represents any single character

-- `referer` (List of String) Referer.
+- `referer` (List of String) Referer.<br/>When the match type is REGEX/NOT_REGEX, only one value is allowed. <br/>Example: http://test.com.

 <a id="nestedblock--condition--ua_conditions"></a>